 Stress can rapidly increase to agitation and even aggression for those with dementia.
 Seniors may also be picking up on your own stress, which can lead to further distress for them.
 It’s crucial to remain calm, even in the face of aggression, and to recognize which activities are most calming for your loved one and have them readily available to diffuse overwhelming situations.
 This could be a tactical activity, the person’s favorite music, a walk outdoors, listening to a story read out loud – it may take a little trial and error to identify what works best.

-Compassionate Nursing Services’ St. Louis home care professionals are trained and experienced in Alzheimer’s and dementia care, and would love to partner with you in providing the highest possible quality of care for your senior loved one.
+Compassionate Nursing Services, the Alzheimer’s and dementia care St. Louis experts, would love to partner with you in providing the highest possible quality of care for your senior loved one.
 Call us at 314-432-4312 to schedule a free in-home consultation or to get answers to any of your dementia care questions.